FanZhouVictor/Hand-sizing_NexGenPPT_ISU/Work records.md

    - https://www.youtube.com/watch?v=OMJRcjnMMok&t=186s
 ## Wednesday
 1. Meet and discuss the way to annotate the pictures.
 Define the sequence of the key points.

+## Thursday.
-2. Annotate some number of pictures.
+1. Annotate some number of pictures.
 (Number to be determined)
+2. learn how to train the model.

-## Thursday.
+## Friday.
 1. Understand how to train the model based on the Github Repo.
 2. Try to train the model and check if the results are good.

-## Friday.
-1. If the model performs well, annotate all palm images and train the model based on the whole dataset.
+   - If the model performs well, annotate all palm images and train the model based on the whole dataset.
-2. Consider the method to calculate the distances between different key points.
+2. Discuss the method to calculate the distances between the predicted key points.

+# Week 2.(May 20 - 26th)
+## Monday
-3. find a way to calculate the distance between different key points.
+1. find the way to calculate the distance between different key points.